connorskees/connorskees.github.io/content/blog/iterative-tree-traversal.md

 The difference here is that we now keep track of a new value, `current`, which we use to traverse the left child nodes prior to the root and right child nodes.

 It is also possible to implement in-order traversal iteratively using O(1) extra space (i.e. with no stack) using [Morris traversal](https://stackoverflow.com/questions/5502916/explain-morris-inorder-tree-traversal-without-using-stacks-or-recursion).
 This algorithm works by temporarily modifying the tree as it is traversed over.
-In general it is rare to see this algorithm asked about, so I will omit discussing the particulars here.
+It is rare to see this algorithm asked about, so I will omit discussing the particulars here.

 Post-order traversal is slightly more complex than pre- and in- order traversal.
 In order to visit the leaf nodes before the root nodes, we have to traverse the entire tree to get to the leaf nodes.
 The simplest implementation is one which uses two stacks.
-The first to implement basic DFS, and then the second which is built up during the first DFS:
+The first to perform a basic DFS, and then the second which is built up during the first DFS:

 ```python
 def dfs_post_order(root: TreeNode):